jeaye/nixos-in-place/README.md

 ```

 ### CentOS 7
-CentOS maps drives uses `/dev/mapper` which isn't going to work with NixOS and
+CentOS uses LVM, which is not currently supported.
+I've been able to get NixOS
-GRUB.
-As a result, you'll need to manually specify your drives with `-g`, `-r`,
+installed, but the kernel then fails to setup the appropriate file systems.
+This
-and `-t` when you invoke `./install`.
-See `df -h` for your setup details.
+is a WIP.
 ```bash
 $ yum install wget squashfs-tools
 ```